 Starting point / motivation

 Functionally mixed areas of living and working make a significant contribution to the energy-efficient urban development and the achievement of ambitious smart city targets.
 However, urban commercial properties are scarce in many places and are not affordable for manufacturing companies with correspondingly large space requirements.
 In addition, there is a great pressure to develop new sites for residential construction.
-The share of space of manufacturing enterprises in Vienna has declined by 16.5 % since 2001, the share of industrial areas by even 30 %.
-In light of the increasing scarcity of space and the drastic loss of businesses and thus jobs in cities, urgent measures are necessary to prevent the spatial segregation of living and work places.
+The share of space of manufacturing enterprises in Vienna has declined by 16.5 % since 2001, of industrial areas by even 30 %.
+In light of the increasing scarcity of space and the drastic loss of businesses and thus jobs in cities, urgent measures are necessary against the spatial segregation of living and work places.
 The consequences of this spatial decoupling are not only counteracting energy-saving planning goals, but also potential synergies can not be exploited sustainably (for example, energy / waste heat utilization, circulation and cascade management, urban added value, microeconomic local networks).

 Only few alternative concepts exist that can draw manufacturing enterprises back into cities.
-While the transformation of industrial production – subsumed under the term "Industry 4.0" – initiates the return of urban industry in small-scaled, mixed districts, there are also substantial barriers.
+While the transformation of industrial production – subsumed under the term "Industry 4.0" – initiates the return of urban industry in small-scaled, mixed districts, there are also substantial barriers. .

 Contents and goals